Due to the closing of Loose Id, Easy is no longer available in ebook at this time. Stay tuned, as I may decide to re-release the ebook elsewhere…

-Available in ebook from Loose Id and in print from MLR Press.
+Available in print from MLR Press.

 Dan Corazon is a man with a secret.
 A secret he’s kept for most of his life, hidden away from the world.
 Over the years, all the little deceptions designed to hide his homosexuality have become the basis of his life.
 So he keeps his secret, in spite of the loneliness it causes, because it’s easier to hide behind comfortable lies than to risk everything he cares about by coming out.